There’s something that’s been bugging me.

 It’s a process, and we’ve been there too.
 Just remember to take it one small step at a time.
 We’re still learning how to make our travels more sustainable and we want to share that journey with you.

 If you’re looking for more support, why not join our Facebook group, Sustainable Vegan Travel?
 This is a group for anyone interested in reducing their impact while traveling or at home.
-You don’t have to be vegan to join, just conscious of and interested in reducing your animal product use.
+You don’t have to be vegan to join, just conscious of and interested in reducing your animal product use and learning how to travel and live in a more sustainable way.
 Whether you’re looking for help moving towards a more plant-based lifestyle or want to connect with like-minded travelers wherever you are, we’d love to have you!